IN-CORE/pyincore/docs/README.md

 ### Building and running Sphinx in Docker container

-Install [Docker Desktop](https://www.docker.com/) for your OS and change directory to your local branch `pyincore` folder (parent of a Dockerfile).
+Install [Docker Desktop](https://www.docker.com/) for your OS and change directory to your local branch `pyincore` folder.

 1. Build container
     ```